fender190/Online-Gaming-Data-Analysis/README.md

 ## Overview

-Use of Pandas library to analyze gaming purchase data.
+Use of Pandas library to analyze purchase data of an independent online gaming company.

 ## Languages